Heavily Involved With Charitable Organizations

-The Golden Apple Teacher Recognition Celebration awards a Golden Apple to six teachers for exceptional teaching each year.
+- The Golden Apple Teacher Recognition Celebration awards a Golden Apple to 6 teachers for exceptional teaching each year.

 Principal Leadership helps administrators manage the complexities of educating our

-through school-based mentoring and scholarship programs, and family literacy initiatives.
+Helping our students to succeed through school-based mentoring and scholarship programs, and family literacy initiatives:

 With the first students admitted to Florida Southwestern State College (previously known as Edison State College) in the fall of 1962, Florida Southwestern State College celebrates 54 years of service to Southwest Florida this year.
 Associate in Arts and Associate in Science degrees are offered at Florida Southwestern as well as various certificate programs.